 How to Apply: Admission is by recommendation from the student’s school music teacher, community organization, or CMC private teacher plus audition during the spring or early fall.
 Early auditions are recommended.
 For more information or to make a nomination, contact Program Director Sylvia Sherman at email@example.com.

 The tuition-free Mission District Young Musicians Program (MDYMP) offers a comprehensive music education with a focus on Latin music.
 It primarily serves Latino youth from the Mission District who are nominated by their public school music teachers, CMC teachers, and community organizations.
 The curriculum focuses on music of Latin America and is taught by bilingual (Spanish/English) instructors.
 Group classes take place at the Mission Cultural Center for Latino Arts each Saturday and private lessons can take place at either CMC branch.
 Students perform in December and June, and will have additional performance opportunities off-site.
+Classes do not meet during summer.

 Instruments: All and voice